SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-11-Autoscaling-of-Comments-and-Ratings/README.md

 ## 1. Pre-requisites
 You have completed till [Exercise 06 -  Comments and Ratings](../Exercise-06-Comments-and-Ratings-Backend) and you should have the applications up and running on your SAP Cloud Platform.

-In this exercise we will performing manual and auto scaling on the comments and ratings backend logic.
+In this exercise, we will be performing manual and auto scaling on the comments and ratings backend logic.
 Consider a scenario where the review application is used by a large number of employees just like Mary, and the memory consumption, CPU usage is increased for this application.
-To cater to the incresing demand for this application we need to scale up the application so that request can be fullfilled.
+To cater to the increasing demand for this application we need to scale up the application so that request can be fulfilled.

 Below we will be using SAP Cloud Platform cockpit and auto scaling policies to perform these operations.